-Now without further adieu, let’s move on to some fun and healthy snack ideas!
+Now without further ado, let’s move on to some fun and healthy toddler snack ideas!

 1. Rainbow Fruit Cups with Greek Yogurt Dip

 How fun are these rainbow fruit cups?!
 Simply layer rainbow colored fruits in a clear plastic cup or mason jar.
 We’ve used diced strawberries, oranges, pineapple, green grapes and blueberries, but feel free to sub in other fruits that match those colours!

-These cute little muffins are packed with nutrients due to the addition of sweet potato!
+These cute little muffins are packed with nutrients due to the addition of sweet potatoes!
 How many muffins are loaded up with vitamin A, C, fibre and potassium?
 Not many!
 These mini muffins are tough to beat.
 And they’re so tasty!

 3. Nut Butter Hemp Seed Banana Bites

 What goes together better than banana and nut butter?
-To make this healthy snack, slice a banana into 1/2 inch slices, top with thinly spread almond butter and a sprinkle of Hemp hearts!
+To make this healthy snack, slice a banana into 1/2 inch slices, top with a thin layer of peanut butter or almond butter and a sprinkle of Hemp hearts!
 If you want to make them nut-free, simply sub in sunflower seed butter, pumpkin seed butter or Wow butter instead of the nut butter.

 These energy bites pack a nutritious punch due to the addition of ground nuts, carrots and dates!
 The best part is, these little bites are naturally sweetened so no added sugar is required!

 Quinoa can be a little bland on its own, but when you pack it together with broccoli and cheddar cheese and bake it in a mini muffin tin, it’s suddenly transformed into delicious little bites that are totally kid-friendly!
-These can be made in advance for a convenient savoury snack that toddlers will love.
+These can be made in advance for a convenient savory snack that toddlers will love.

 6. Yogurt & Frozen Blueberries

 This snack is so simple, but so tasty!
 Simply add frozen blueberries to regular or Greek yogurt (or try cottage cheese) and allow it to thaw in there for a few minutes to release all of those juices.
 The yogurt adds a nice dose of protein and calcium, while the blueberries provide the fibre.
 Best snack EVER!